yeoman/yeoman.io/app/authoring/user-interactions.md

 #### Using user answers at a later stage

-A very common scenario is to use the the user asnwers at a later stage, e.g. in [`writing` queue](http://yeoman.io/authoring/file-system.html).
+A very common scenario is to use the the user answers at a later stage, e.g. in [`writing` queue](http://yeoman.io/authoring/file-system.html).
 This can be easily achieved by adding them to `this` context:

 ```js
 module.exports = class extends Generator {